ENSURING THAT EACH PERSON THAT WORKS TO MAKE OUR PRODUCTS IS SAFE, RESPECTED, AND THEIR HUMAN RIGHTS ARE PROTECTED.

 ONE TEAM, ONE DREAM.

 As a business, we see it as our responsibility – and privilege! – to look out for the welfare and safety of everyone that touches our products as they move along their journey to you.
+Today, 100% of the factories that produce our products have a valid ethical manufacturing audit and are actively engaged in creating safe, happy and respectful working experiences.

 Princess Polly is a participant of the United Nations Global Compact, and has aligned our Earth Club mission with the United Nations Sustainable Development Goals (SDGs).
 Within our Ethical Sourcing impact area, we are focused on three Sustainable Development Goals where we believe we can best contribute to: